rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 - **Duplicates:** With a list of recommended keywords the chance for duplicates can be reduced, but not eliminated completely.
-Categories have the advantage of not having that problem, but at the same time they are also restrict crate authors to only those categories that have been pre-selected by the crates.io team.
+Categories have the advantage of not having that problem, but at the same time they also restrict crate authors to only those categories that have been pre-selected by the crates.io team.

-- **Clarity:** Similar to reducing the number of duplicates, having a list of recommended keywords with associated descriptions can help improve clarity on which crates should be labeled with certain keywords.
+- **Clarity:** In addition to having a list of recommending keywords to choose from, providing descriptions alongside those keywords helps users decide which crates should be labeled with those keywords too.
 The same applies to categories as well.

-- **Politics:** As discussed above, the introduction of a category is being seen as a political decision by some users.
-If recommended keywords are promoted primarily based on usage data then the political aspect does not come into play quite as much, reducing the psychological pressure on the crates.io team.
+- **Endorsement:** As discussed above, the introduction of a category is a very heavy decision since it can be seen as an endorsement from the Rust project itself.
+If keywords are promoted primarily based on usage data then this reflects less on the project and more on its users, reducing this pressure on the crates.io team.

 - **Grassroots:** When keywords are promoted to being recommended based primarily on usage data then there is less perception of "top-down